 2. Only clean the outside

 Our system is quite wonderful and our vagina tends to clean itself!
 Due to this, there is no requirement to clean the insides during a period shower.
 Also, this is why most gynaecologists strongly recommend against leaving any kind of sanitary products on the vagina for too long, as it can cause Toxic Shock Syndrome.
-You only have to wash the labia, perineum, and anus.
+You only have to wash the labia, perineum, and anus to maintain vaginal hygiene.

 3. Shower in lukewarm water at least once a day